 Having a sturdy step stool for the toilet and bathtub is a great idea.
 It can help reduce the risk of children who are not yet tall enough to reach the toilet and bathtub with ease.

-Just like your little pride and joy, every home is different and should be evaluate differently to help make it safer.
+Just like your little pride and joy, every home is different and should be evaluated differently to help make it safer.
 Here are a few more items you’ve probably already considered.

 - Baby gate